KrishnaAggarwal2003/Non-Linear-systems/README.md

-#Non-Linear Systems.
+# Non-Linear Systems.

 This repository explains several examples of Non-linear systems studied in Physics and Computational sciences.

 ## Rossler System

-[Rossler_system.ipynb](https://github.com/KrishnaAggarwal2003/Non-Linear-systems/blob/main/Rossler_system.ipynb) file contains the equations for Rossler System.
-It depicts the oscillatory and chaotic behaviour in form of plots for varying all 3 parameters in model along with Bifurcation diagram for all 3 parameters.
+[Rossler_system.ipynb](https://github.com/KrishnaAggarwal2003/Non-Linear-systems/blob/main/Rossler_system.ipynb) file contains the equations for the **Rossler System**.
+It depicts the oscillatory and chaotic behaviour in the form of plots for varying all 3 parameters in the model along with the <u> Bifurcation diagram </u> for all 3 parameters.

 ## Other Systems